Important: We do not accept applications for mid-year transfers. All new students begin in the fall semester.

 - Common Application or Coalition Application.
-A personal essay is required for either application.
 Harvey Mudd does not have a preference between the two applications.

 - $70 application fee or fee waiver.
 Fee waivers are available to those who demonstrate financial need.
 Request a fee waiver through the Common Application or Coalition Application.
 The application platform may ask your counselor to complete a fee waiver form to affirm your request.
 We also honor fee waivers from the ACT, College Board, and NACAC.